tristanic/isolde/isolde/docs/source/tutorials/bulk_fitting/bulk_fitting.rst

 Restrained flexible fitting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, go ahead and start isolde:
+If you haven't already, go ahead and start isolde:

 `isolde start`__

 __ cxcmd:isolde\ start

+\... and tell it you want to work on this model (using the "Working on:" drop-down menu at
+top, or via the following command).

+`isolde select #1`__

+__ cxcmd:isolde\ select\ #1

 To use your map for fitting in ISOLDE, it must be "associated" with the model.
-You can do this using the "Associate real-space map with current model" button
+You can do this using the "Add map(s) to working model" widget on ISOLDE's General
-on the ISOLDE GUI, or the command:
+tab, or via the command:

 `clipper assoc #2 to #1`__